codahale/lockstitch/design.md

 * `Derive`: Ratchet the protocol's transcript, preventing rollback, and generate a pseudo-random bitstring of arbitrary length that is cryptographically dependent on the protocol's prior transcript.
-* `Encrypt`/`Decrypt`: Encrypt and decrypt a message, adding an authentication tag of the ciphertext to the protocol transcript.
+* `Encrypt`/`Decrypt`: Encrypt and decrypt a message, adding an authenticator tag of the ciphertext to the protocol transcript.
 * `Seal`/`Open`: Encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.